 If you are notified that a development permit for a driveway relaxation is needed, complete the Driveway Accessing a Street in the Developed Area application and submit it to the Planning Services Centre.

-Before you submit a service request, apply for a permit or hire a contractor, please consider the following:
+Before you apply for a permit or hire a contractor, please consider the following:

 - Paved front yards can negatively impact your neighbourhood’s appearance, safety, street parking, stormwater drainage and more.

 - See the Land Use Bylaw section for general information about rules associated with new driveways in developed areas and driveway width restrictions.